Unil-SGC/AGDA-Rbook/_book/01-IntrotoR.md

 Other languages such as Python, Java and C++ can be used for geocomputation and there are excellent resources for learning geocomputation *without R*.
 None of these provide the unique combination of package ecosystem, statistical capabilities, visualization options, powerful IDEs offered by the R community.
 Furthermore, by teaching how to use one language (R) in depth, this book will equip you with the concepts and confidence needed to do geocomputation in other languages.

-## R Language

-R is a complete programming language and software environment for statistical computing and graphical representation.
-As part of the GNU Project (free software, mass collaboration project), the source code is free available.
-Its functionalists can be expanded by importing packages.
-For more details on R see <https://www.r-project.org/>.

 ### R Packages